Zarrar12/cpp-warm-up/README.md

     g++ -std=c++17 main.o -L . -lmytools -o main
     -L = To indicate the path of the library to the linker -lmytools = To tell the linker to link against the libmytools.a library

+b.
+Automated Method:
+1. add_library(tools tools.cpp)
+    This statement creates the object file of tools.cpp and also generates the static library using tools.o.
+This means that steps 1 and 2 have combined in this.

+2. add_executable(main main.cpp)
+    Similar to step 3 of manual method.

+3. target_link_libraries(main tools)
+    Similar to step 4 of manual method.

+To use this method create 'build' folder in the project directory, cd to the driectory and run 'cmake ../' and then 'make'.